vinsfortunato/hid4flutter/README.md

 ## Disclaimer

-**Warning:** This plugin is currently under development, and the API is subject to change.
+**Warning:** This plugin is currently under development, and the API may be subject to change.
 Use it at your own risk in a production environment.

 Some features are planned but their development has been postponed.
 Check the list [here](#planned-features).